keyfactor-pub/terraform-provider-ejbca/docs/resources/certificate.md

 * **If the URI is not available, it will use the first IP Address:** It looks at the first IP Address from the CSR's Subject Alternative Names (SANs).
 * **If none of the above are available, it will return an error.

+## Revocation

+The EJBCA Certificate resource tracks certificate revocation to ensure that instantiated certificates are up-to-date and also match the state of the EJBCA issuing CA. If a certificate represented by a Certificate resource is revoked in EJBCA, Terraform plan will mark the certificate as revoked and force recreation upon the next apply.

+> If the certificate is revoked in EJBCA by means other than Terraform, destroy will detect this and return with a warning.

+## Automatic Certificate Renewal

+The EJBCA Certificate resource supports 'automatic' certificate renewal via the `early_renewal_hours` attribute.
+If this value is greater than zero and the certificate is known to expire within the number of hours specified by this resource, Terraform plan will mark `ready_for_renewal`  to trigger recreation of the Certificate resource.
+Then, upon the next apply, the Certificate will be renewed.

 ## Example Usage

 ```terraform